elfeck/SGpp-wiki/Base-quick-start-(Python).md

 print "length of alpha vector: {}".format(len(alpha))
 ```

-The \c for loop iterates over all grid points: For each grid
+The for loop iterates over all grid points: For each grid
-point \c gp, the corresponding coefficient ![f4] is set to the
+point gp, the corresponding coefficient ![f4] is set to the
 function value at the grid point's coordinates which are obtained by
-\c getStandardCoordinate(dim).
+getStandardCoordinate(dim).
 The current coefficient vector is then printed.

 ```python